arber333/Lebowski-board-SMD/README.md

 There is a 5pin connector on LED lines that could be used to transmit controler status inside a cabin on the dash.

 Revision 2 was not viable since Rev 3 has some major changes and will be used directly.
+In R3 i changed design of voltage sensing with isolated op amp and a second op amp to boos signal to be accepted by Arduino Nano chip.

+In R3.1 i decided to discard Nano because of its inherent bootlayer instability.
+I will use a simple Pic12F1822 chip programmed to detect voltage, then trigger Tip122 for precharge.
+Its other pins maight be used to translate HV voltage to Lebowski brain and to keep brain in reset untill precharge is done.